katsmith133/glwagner.github.io/_pages/about.md

 As a scientist I study the Earth's ocean, its physics and motion, and the infinite entanglement of its eddies, currents, waves, and turbulence.

-I'm currently working with [Raffaele Ferrari][] in the Department of Earth and Planetary Sciences at the Massachusetts Institute of Technology on how the particular patterns and physics of [bottom-enhanced ocean turbulence][] modulate the communication of heat, carbon and other tracers between the atmosphere and ocean abyss.
+I'm currently examining on how the particular patterns and physics of [bottom-enhanced ocean turbulence][] modulate the communication of heat, carbon and other tracers between the atmosphere and ocean abyss.
-My work is funded by a [NOAA Climate & Global Change Postdoctoral Fellowship][].
+I'm funded by a [NOAA Climate & Global Change Postdoctoral Fellowship][] and working with [Raffaele Ferrari][] in the Department of Earth and Planetary Sciences at the Massachusetts Institute of Technology,

 ## More generally